via Homebrew

-Interactive CLI components for shell scripts with styled inputs, menus, confirmations, and text formatting
+CLI tool providing interactive components for shell scripts with input prompts, menus, spinners, and styling

 # via Homebrew